 Add turmeric and kala namak.

 Stir to combine the tofu and seasoning mixture.

 Cook for 2 minutes.

-Add the veggies, warm rice and tamari and cook until veggies are warmed throughout, stirring frequently.
+Add the frozen veggies, warm rice and tamari and cook until veggies are warmed throughout, stirring frequently.

 If you are using leftover cold rice, it may take a few minutes longer as you want to be sure the rice is thoroughly heated.